proflamyt/300days-of-hacking/Topic31/UrchinSec2024/README.md

 ### RSA ?

-This other challenge howerver follows the basic RSA encryption equation,  \plaintext raise to power e modulus multiplication of 2 prime numbers (p, q)
+This other challenge, however, follows the basic RSA encryption equation: the plaintext raised to the power of e, modulo the product of two prime numbers (p and q).

 C = M**e mod N.

-yh our entire internet rest on this simple math lol, the security of this lies in the dificulty of how difficult it will be to factorize multiplication of two prime numbers without bruteforce
+Yh... our entire internet rest on this simple math lol, the security of this lies in the dificulty of how hard it will be to factorize multiplication of two prime numbers without bruteforce

-to decrypt , we need to know the value of the two prime numbers that took path in the encryption (p, q), deduct one from each and multiply them (p-1)(q-1), then take inverse of e mod this multiplication, let's call the result d
+To decrypt , we need to know the value of the two prime numbers that took path in the encryption (p, q), deduct one from each and multiply them (p-1)(q-1), then take inverse of e mod this multiplication, let's call the result d

-to get the plaintext , we then multiply the ciphertext with d modulus of n (p*q)
+To retrieve the plaintext, we then have to multiply the ciphertext with d (computed above) modulus of n (p*q)

-glad thats out of the way, i didnt write the math its here ....
+Glad that is out of the way, you can read more about it here .... https://people.csail.mit.edu/rivest/Rsapaper.pdf

-remember the security of this relies on the value of p and q.
+*Remember the security of this relies on the value of p and q.*

-In the flag encyption above, we can see p , q and r were generated with getPrime(1024), 1024 bytes is definately not bruteforceable , so gettig p, r and q that way is out of question
+back to the flag encyption above, we can see p , q and r were generated with getPrime(1024), 1024 bytes is definately not bruteforceable , so gettig the value of p, r and q that way is out of question

-however, in there genius implementation they encrypted the plaintext thrice , using 3 public keys  and provided us with it
+However, in there genius implementation they encrypted the plaintext thrice , using 3 public keys and provided us with it

 ```
 n1 = p * q